-Efficiencies are difficult to verify and quantify, in part because much of the information relating to efficiencies is uniquely in the possession of the merging firms.
-Moreover, efficiencies projected reasonably and in good faith by the merging firms may not be realized.
+Efficiencies are difficult to verify and quantify, in part because much of the information relating to efficiencies is uniquely in the possession of the

-Entry by merger may be easier, because the merged firm has name recognition, a customer base, and human capital that might take considerable time to develop.
+&lt;sup>37 Entry by merger may be easier, because the merged firm has name recognition, a customer base, and human capital that might take considerable time to develop.
 Entry by merger may also be preferable when entry is risky and entails considerable sunk costs.
 The adage that it is better to join than fight may apply to the choice of entering a market through merger rather than through independent entry.

-38 Issued April 8, 1997.
+&lt;sup>38 Issued April 8, 1997.